We are food system consultants and designers.

-Our unique approaches and smart planning can help your organization frame food system problems, create innovative food project ideas and solutions, and build impact through effective project strategies.
+Design thinking approaches and intelligent planning help your organization or community tackle food system problems and realize world-changing aspirations. the most innovative food projects build lasting impact through effective project strategies.

-Healthy food systems are good for community and good for business.
-We can help you find the right path to benefit both.
+Healthy food systems are good for community, good for business, and more important than ever.
+We can help you give shape, feasibility, and impact to your visions.

 Community Food Lab works with municipalities, institutions, nonprofits, developers, corporations, design firms and individuals.